 Here we are offering Morris's Service Dress uniform with the rank of Air Commodore, tailored by R.E City Ltd. (London).
 It has semi-padded Queen's crown pilot wings, staybrite belt buckle, and Queen's crown buttons, Air Commodore rank lace on the cuffs and medal ribbons for The Most Honorable Order of the Bath, Companion's (C.B.), Commander of the Most Excellent Order of the British Empire (C.B.E.)
 Distinguished Service Order, Distinguished Flying Cross & bar (D.F.C.), 1939-45 star & Battle of Britain rosette, Air Crew Europe star & France/Germany rosette, Italy star & rosette, Africa star & rosette, War medal, General Service medal, and the American Distinguished Flying Cross.
 There are also stitched loops above the ribbons on which his medals could be mounted.
 The tunic comes with matching trousers and his 'Air Rank' service dress peaked cap by Moss Bros. of Covent Garden.
 There are also some biographical details, photographs/copy photographs as shown.
 Overall condition is excellent.
 Light wear and use but undamaged.
 Some wear inside the cap but this is also very good and faintly named to him on the underside of the inner leather band.
 Both the tunic and trousers are labelled, clearly named to Morris, and dated March 1966.

 An extremely rare opportunity to purchase a uniform belonging to a Battle of Britain pilot.
+We originally sold this last year but the buyer has purchased other items so it's up for sale again.
 Stock code U25103.